 Congress also gave the Small Business Administration (SBA) significant statutory and regulatory power to oversee the 8 a Program due to its potential for fraud and abuse.

 If you are seriously thinking about applying for 8a Certification Program certification, you are left to ensure compliance and to also understand the application criteria and regulations.
-We help you to become an SBA certified small disadvantaged business and to become qualified under other SBA small business programs.
+We help you to become an SBA certified small disadvantaged business enterprise and to become qualified under other SBA small business programs.

 Generally, to be approved into the 8a Business Development program and become certified you must meet these eligibility requirements: